|Release Date:||March 23, 1979|

 3. Somebody Get Me A Doctor

 7. Spanish Fly

 10. Beautiful Girls

 This concise follow-up to Van Halen’s self-titled debut appeared just 13 months after their first album.
-Recorded in three weeks and released in 1979, the band’s second album is a hard rock tour de force spotlighting the band’s stellar musicianship and the up-front wizardry of guitar genius Eddie Van Halen and lead vocalist David Lee Roth.
+Recorded in three weeks and released on March 23rd, 1979, the band’s second album is a hard rock tour de force spotlighting the band’s stellar musicianship and the up-front wizardry of guitar genius Eddie Van Halen and lead vocalist David Lee Roth.